Note: for the sake of clarity when I refer to my "husband", below, it is in the romantic and not in the legal sense. Yet.

 10. Did anyone close to you give birth?

-My niece Becky.
-To my grand-nephew, Logan.
+My niece.
+To a sweet little grand-nephew.
 He’s a doll.

 11. Did you lose anybody close to you in 2012?